Children are exposed to lead from many different sources.

 To avoid bringing contaminated soil into your home, children and adults should remove their shoes before entering the house and wash their hands after working and playing outside.
 Check the areas where your children play for buildings or play structures with peeling paint.
 If you grow a garden, have your soil tested and avoid planting vegetables close to the house or any painted structure.

 If you suspect that you might have a lead contamination in your water system, take the following precautions: avoid using hot water for brushing your teeth, drinking, or cooking.
-Hot water causes lead to dissolve more quickly and boiling it will remove the lead.
+Hot water causes lead to dissolve more quickly and boiling it will NOT remove the lead.
 Use an alternative water source whenever possible or use cold water only.
 If the water from the cold faucet has not been run for several hours, let it run for at least one to two minutes before use.
 The longer water has been sitting in the pipes, the more lead it can absorb.

 Back To Top